 Don’t be afraid that so many toppings would be a waste of time – is actually easier than you imagine and everything can be ready in 10 minutes.
 The raspberry compote is made on the spot, by boiling frozen fruits with a little water, ginger and orange juice for 2-3 minutes, while the oats are cooking.
 All the other toppings are ready made – the yogurt, the nut butter, you only have to cut and slice the fruits.

-If you’re looking for more ways to turn oats into your new favourite breakfast, check on my other delicious oatmeal recipes: Overnight Oats with Chocolate and Figs, Whipped Porridge with Chocolate, Overnight Oats with Beet Juice and Coconut Milk.
+If you’re looking for more ways to turn oats into your new favorite breakfast, check on my other delicious oatmeal recipes: Peanut Butter Overnight Oats, Overnight Oats with Chocolate and Figs, Whipped Porridge with Chocolate, Overnight Oats with Beet Juice and Coconut Milk .

 Overnight Oats Recipe for a Gentle Cleanse